Asset sales loom as Monte dei Paschi seeks to fill capital hole

 However, there has so far been little sign of interest from potential investors and a senior banker told Reuters earlier this week that Italy would need to pay another bank to take on Monte dei Paschi, rather than the other way around.

-France's BNP Paribas (BNPP.PA) and Credit Agricole (CAGR.PA), which already own local lenders in Italy, have long been tipped as potential suitors.
+France's BNP Paribas and Credit Agricole , which already own local lenders in Italy, have long been tipped as potential suitors.

 But BNP's appetite for acquisitions is likely to have been dented by the $9 billion fine it paid this year for violating U.S. sanctions.
 And according to sources familiar with the situation Credit Agricole is not interested in making a move on Monte dei Paschi.
 Both banks declined to comment on Monday.

-Some bankers said Italy's No.5 lender UBI (UBI.MI), which comfortably passed the ECB's tests and see itself as a key consolidation player in the domestic banking sector, could come to Monte dei Paschi's rescue.
+Some bankers said Italy's No.5 lender UBI, which comfortably passed the ECB's tests and see itself as a key consolidation player in the domestic banking sector, could come to Monte dei Paschi's rescue.

 UBI CEO Victor Massiah, however, said on Monday there were no tie-up proposals on his table, adding the bank would in any case decide on its own -- a hint it would not bow to any pressure from the Bank of Italy or ECB to save Monte dei Paschi.